dwrensha/lean4-maze/README.md

 can be encoded as theorem proving using the Lean 4 programming language.

-It draws inspration from https://github.com/kbuzzard/maze-game.
+It draws inspiration from https://github.com/kbuzzard/maze-game.

 ## How To Play